vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 	Creating Sources/main.swift
 	Creating Tests/

-Sources dir is opinionated name.
-When main.swift is located in the dir, it's used as executable target, not library.
-The simple logic is located here:
+If you need generic library, choose "--type library".

+Sources dir is currently opinionated name of all Sources directory.
+At the same time, when swift compiler detecs main.swift file, it assumes, executable is desired.
+Let's see how main.swift file looks in practice:

 	> cat Sources/main.swift